PolinaShlepakova/CBIR/readme.md

 * *descriptor.h, descriptor.cpp*

 2. **Index** a collection of images, using descriptor.
-Which mein a file, for eans that every image in the collection will be converted into a vector and saved in memory (in a file, for example).
+Which means that every image in the collection will be converted into a vector and saved in memory (in a file, for example).

 * *indexer.h, indexer.cpp*